richardvillagomez/richardvillagomez.github.io/index.md

   real-world datasets.
 - Provide personalized guidance during office hours, ensuring student comprehension of complex topics and facilitating their success in the course.
-- Collaborate closely with professors to align course content with learning objectives, integrating inferential thinking, computational thinking, and real-world relevance into all instructional materials.
+- Collaborate closely with professor to align course content with learning objectives, integrating inferential thinking, computational thinking, and real-world relevance into all instructional materials.

 _Course materials are available [here](http://www.data8.org/)._ <br>